-For more than 25 years, our classic classroom format has featured a flexible choice model that allows students to select courses and a completion option that focus on individual goals, interests, and learning style.
+For more than 25 years, our classic classroom format has featured a flexible choice model that allows students to select courses that focus on individual goals, interests, and learning style.
 Students can also determine the pace at which they move through the program.
 This format offers numerous electives and allows for individualized studies.
-Courses are organized as seminars with the opportunity for discussion and dialogue.
 Some online work is incorporated into this format.

-During the academic year, classes usually meet every other Saturday morning or afternoon for four hours.
+During fall and spring semesters, classes usually meet every other Saturday morning or afternoon for four hours.
 Additional instruction time is provided online.
 Seven Saturday sessions are included in one semester.
 Some select classes meet on Monday evenings.
 Students can take a combination of Saturday and Monday courses.
-Following this model, students can complete four courses during the academic year and two during the summer sessions.